 A lead radiographer is one of a growing number of health and medical professionals who have died after being infected with Covid-19.

-Simon Guest, succumbed in intensive care at Furness General Hospital, Barrow, Cumbria where he worked.
+Simon Guest, succumbed in the ICU at Furness General Hospital, Barrow, Cumbria where he worked.

 Simon's wife, Nicky, said, "We are all overwhelmed with grief at the loss of our beloved Simon to Covid-19.